Cream-IO/starter-scss-es6/README.md

 - scss (Builds `src/scss/master.scss` to `public/css/master.min.css`)
 - scripts (Builds `src/js/app.js` to `public/js/app.min.js`)
 - build (Builds everything, equivalent to scss & scripts tasks together)
-- cssmetrics (Generates metrics about css in the `metrics` directory)
+- cssmetrics (Generates metrics about css in the `metrics` directory, you must create the directory `mkdir metrics`)
 - serve (Builds and starts a web server on localhost:12000)
 - watch (Watches SCSS, HTML & JS and rebuilds on modification)
 - default (Builds everything, watches it, starts a web server on port 3000, opens the browser and refreshes at every file modification)